PegasusControl/RippleCircleButton/README.md

 - Option to set **main and secondary circle colors**

-- Option to set **circles number** to show while the animation is running
+- Option to set **number of circles** to show while the animation is running

 ## Next Features